greim/gen/src/chapters/02-for-of.md

  * args in an `arguments` object.
  * DOM elements gotten from `document.querySelectorAll()` or `elmt.getElementsByClassName()`.

 Okay so for/of is rad and we like it.
 But this raises the question: what makes something for/of-able?
-Are only built-in objects for/of-able, or could our binary search tree from the last chapter also be looped using for/of?
+Do only built-in objects have this ability, or could our binary search tree from the last chapter also be for/of'd?
 That's where ES6 iterators come in, and it's the topic of the next chapter.

 ----------------